It Is Not Too Late to Develop Your Year-End Fundraising Plan

 At the end of your event, send a follow-up note and business reply envelope to each prospective donor who was contacted.

 Volunteers will play a pivotal role in your organization’s year-end fundraising.
-From soliciting donations to posting on social media, you’ll need volunteers to help you reach your goals.
+From soliciting gifts to posting on social media, you’ll need volunteers to help you reach your goals.

 Ask your volunteers to write personal notes, assign solicitation phone calls, host small coffee or cocktail receptions to introduce community members to your mission.

-Another way to bring in donations is by hosting a peer-to-peer fundraising campaign.
-Have your donors participate and solicit donations from their peers.
-Studies show time and time again that peer-to-peer fundraising is the most effective method of securing first-time donations.
+Another way to bring in gifts is by hosting a peer-to-peer fundraising campaign.
+Have your donors participate and solicit gifts from their peers.
+Studies show time and time again that peer-to-peer fundraising is the most effective method of securing first-time gifts.

 Email campaigns should be organized in conjunction with your other annual giving efforts.
 For example, you might consider sending a follow-up email to everyone who was reached during your telethon thanking them for taking the call and encouraging them to make an online gift.
 Year-end videos and infographics can be mass-marketed via email to encourage year-end giving as well.